Huxpro/ingress-redeem/README.md

 # Ingress Redeem

-This is a browser script (a.k.a javascript) snippet for **continuously passcode redeeming** in game ingress.
+This is a browser script (a.k.a javascript) snippet for **continuously passcode redeeming** in game Ingress.

 ### How to use it

 1. Open the Web version of ingress: https://www.ingress.com/intel
-2. Make sure you have already logged ing
+2. Make sure you have already logged in
-- Open Chrome DevTool (RightClick then 'Inspect') - Console
+- Open Chrome DevTool (Right click then 'Inspect') - Console
 - Copy code from `index.js` and paste into the console
-- Press `Enter` to run
+- Press Enter to run

 ### API